The Mask Can Be Easily Sterilized With Hot Water and Wiped Down With Alcohol

 The mask is washable, reusable, breathable, adjustable and bendable to fit any sized face over the nose and mouth for a comfortable fit and saves money because there is no need to throw it away.
 It can be easily cleaned and sterilized with alcohol and reused it minutes.

-It can be worn alone or over an N-95 mask for added protection if the user desires.
+It can be worn alone or over an N-95 mask for added protection if the user desires or under the fashionable masks that people are wearing.

 I need funds to mass produce the masks quickly for Healthcare Providers, Fire Fighters, EMTs and Law Enforcement Officers as well as anyone who works with the public on a day to day basis and needs an added measure of protection.